kasprzakdanielt/SOAPUI-PDF-Reporting-Tool/README.md

-# SOAPUIReportingTool
+# SOAPUI PDF Reporting Tool

 It started as a simple project for my engineer's degree.
 Everything was done as fast as possible and needs a proper cleanup, that's why it is so messy.

 It should work when configured properly(config.cfg).
 I included a sample SOAPUI project "CountryInfoService-soapui-project.xml"(wsdl service is not working right now sadly, dunno if it will come up again) and "numberconversion-soapui-project".

-First version is available here: [SOAPUIReportingTool](https://github.com/kasprzakdanielt/SOAPUIReportingTool/releases/tag/v0.1)
+First version is available here: [SOAPUI PDF Reporting Tool](https://github.com/kasprzakdanielt/SOAPUI-PDF-Reporting-Tool/releases)

 ## Getting Started